birds connect seattle logo

 What does the Council do?

-Within the last few years, the Council has organized young adult bird walks and field trips, along with bird-themed trivia nights.
-It has also advised staff members on employing and engaging younger and more diverse audiences.
-In the near future, we are looking forward to continuing to advise, organizing more events, and expanding our offerings to engage more young and diverse audiences, including offering mentorship opportunities, movie nights, and more.
+The Council also advises Birds Connect Seattle staff members on employing and engaging younger and more diverse audiences.
 We are always looking for new ideas and will look forward to hearing from new council members about their own ideas for future engagement opportunities.

 • Connect with peers who have similar interests in birds and nature;